ash/raku-course/essentials/loops/exercises/digital-stairs/index.md

 ## Problem

-Create the program that prints the following structure:
+Create a program that prints the following structure:

     1
     12
     123
     1234

-The size of the stairs (which does not exceed 9) must be entered by the user.
+The user must enter the size of the stairs (which does not exceed 9).

 ## Example